| Why can I not find any BoosterPlug's listed for bikes from 2021 or newer ? |

 Bikes from "2020 and older" are NOT affected by this issue!

-There is no demand that the monitoring is introduced on older bikes (and the older ECU’s are not prepared for it anyway), and the factories are well aware that everyone and their dogs have modified bikes in the past.
+There is no legal demand that the monitoring is introduced on older bikes (and the older ECU’s are not prepared for it anyway), and the factories are well aware that a very large percentage of their customers have modified their bikes in the past.

-So even if it was technical possible to add the monitoring software to the existing ECU’s, we can be quite sure that they will not do so, as they surely know that this is like asking for trouble if 60-70% of all their bikes would report a "Fuel Injection Error" after a software update !
+So even if it was technical possible to add the monitoring software to the existing ECU’s, we can be quite sure that the motorcycle manufactorers will not do so, because they obviously know that this is like asking for trouble when 60-70% of all their bikes would report a "Fuel Injection Error" after a software update !